 Hands-on Physical Science Kits available for school teachers to borrow

-This program is now in its pilot phase.
+This program is currently on hold due to COVID-19.
+Interested teachers please contact the outreach program directly at email@example.com for more information.
 We will only accept requests from teachers who have attended our Teacher Professional Development Workshops, participated in the electronics activity during Experience Science Day, or are registered UBC teacher candidates.
 Please sign up to receive email notifications about upcoming Pro-D workshops here.

 If you are a UBC teacher candidate, you can also borrow Making Kits via the education library.

 The lack of funding to purchase supplies for hands-on activities is a significant barrier for teachers to teach physics and climate change in their classrooms.
 A new program we are starting this year is “Lend an Experiment” – 25 hands-on kits have been assembled and put into boxes for local teachers to borrow.
 Each box includes equipment and exploratory material described in more detail in the list of materials and a list of possible activities.
 For additional experiment ideas, we also recommend visiting the following site.

 The goal for the LEx boxes is to provide teachers with the opportunity to delve deeper into the curriculum and provide enriching activities for their students.
 Teachers can borrow LEx boxes for use in their classrooms; those from Vancouver Downtown Eastside will have priority.

 - Check LEx Box availability.
 Make sure you are borrowing the box when the box is available.

 - Fill out this form to submit a borrow request.

 - Once the form is submitted, you will receive an email within 3 business days from firstname.lastname@example.org to arrange for courier delivery and pick up.
 Please respond to this email – your request will be cancelled if we do not receive a reply.